zackarno/boring_but_important_notes/README.md

  ### On Mac

 - easier -- pretty much just follow instructions on github docs [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent), but basically set up the config file as in this [youtube video](https://www.youtube.com/watch?v=zBssUO_5H_A&t=324s)... *should look into keychain*
-- **Important** When using `git remote set-url origin` or `git clone` you need to use ssh url and include your `Host` listed in config file within the ssh url. **Hint** leave personal/default just as github.com and you wont need to change the url.
+- **Important** When using `git remote set-url origin` or `git clone` you need to use ssh url and include your `Host` listed in config file (12:20 in video) within the ssh url. **Hint** leave personal/default just as github.com and you wont need to change the url.
 In this case will just modify when using other accounts

 ### on linux